Wimzie's House

-Wimzie's House is a half-hour Canadian preschool television program produced in Montreal which ran as La Maison de Ouimzie on Télévision de Radio-Canada in the morning and Radio-Québec in late afternoons starting March 4, 1995, and in English on CBC Television starting October 21, 1996 and in the United States on Public Broadcasting Service (PBS) from September 1, 1997 to August 31, 2001.
-Reruns of the show aired in the United States on the Cookie Jar Toons block on This TV, in syndication as part of the Cookie Jar Kids Network block, and on Light TV from December 22, 2016 to September 30, 2019.
-The series was produced by Cinar (later Cookie Jar Entertainment, now part of WildBrain), with the PBS telecasts presented by Maryland Public Television from 1997 to 2001.
-The show's puppetry is in the style of Sesame Street, which led to some legal troubles with The Jim Henson Company in 2000 (even though they had some collaboration for some certain children's television shows e.g., Hi Opie!, Dog City, Fraggle Rock, The Hoobs, etc., as well as the same with its production partner, Sesame Workshop, best known for Sesame Park, the Canadian adaptation of Sesame Street).
-There were two FMV PC games based on the series.
-Treehouse TV also aired this show in reruns from 1999 to December 2005.
+Wimzie's House is a Canadian children's television series produced in Montreal which ran in the French language as La Maison de Ouimzie on Télévision de Radio-Canada in the morning and Radio-Québec in late afternoons beginning September 4, 1995, and in English on CBC Television in Canada beginning October 21, 1996 and in the United States on PBS from September 1, 1997 until August 31, 2001.
+The show was produced by Quebec-based studio CINAR Films (then Cookie Jar Entertainment, now WildBrain), with PBS airings presented by Maryland Public Television from 1997 until 2001.
+The show's puppetry is in the style of Sesame Street (another show aired on same channel), which led to some legal troubles with The Jim Henson Company in 2000 (even though they had some collaboration for some certain children's TV shows e.g., Hi Opie!, Dog City (Corus' animation studio), Fraggle Rock, The Hoobs, etc., as well as the same with its production partner, CTW (now as Sesame Workshop), best known for Sesame Park, the Canadian adaptation of Sesame Street).

-Plot
+Premise

-Wimzie is a little girl monster who lives with her parents (Rousso & Graziella), grandma (Yaya), and baby brother (Bo).
-The basic plot was that Wimzie's friends would always come over for the day and they would play together.
-This usually resulted in a problem and two songs that would eventually lead to the moral of the episode.
-The cast never expanded beyond the eight main characters.
-There were some friends and neighbors mentioned, but they never made a real physical appearance.
+The series follows Wimzie, a young hybrid monster who lives with her parents (Rousso & Graziella), grandmother (Yaya), and baby brother (Bo).
+The basic plot typically involves Wimzie and her friends encountering a problem, with two songs that would eventually lead to the moral of the episode.

 Characters

+There are eight characters appear throughout the series.

-(Voices listed here are for the American English-language version.)
+(Voices listed here are for the Canadian English-language version.)